asantagata/fruit-ui/README.md

 ## Getting started

 There are three ways to use FRUIT in your projects:
-- Download and copy the [Terser-compressed JS file](/dist/fruit.js) file into your project.
+- Download and copy the [Terser-compressed JS file](/dist/index.js) file into your project.
 (This is a compressed version built with Terser; you can just as well use the [non-compressed version](/src/index.js).)
 Then you can use `import { create, replaceWith, appendChild, insertBefore } from "./modules/fruit.js"` or `<script type="module" src="./modules/fruit.js">` to access FRUIT in your JS apps.
-- Access via browser loading, i.e., `import { create, replaceWith, appendChild, insertBefore } from "https://cdn.jsdelivr.net/gh/asantagata/fruit-ui/dist/fruit.js"`.
-(On first NPM release, it will be preferable to use the jsdelivr NPM link.)
+- Access via browser loading, i.e., `import { create, replaceWith, appendChild, insertBefore } from "https://cdn.jsdelivr.net/npm/@fruit/core@latest/index.js"`.
 - With NPM installed, run `npm install @fruit/core`.
 Then use `import { create, replaceWith, appendChild, insertBefore } from "@fruit/core"`.
-(As of writing, an NPM package has not yet been set up.
-So, this will not yet work!)

 ## Contributing